2018 marks the centenary of the end of The Great War with plans unfolding for local as well as national events. Click on poster for a larger view.

-Here we gather together commemorations for the centenary of the outbreak of World War 1 - ‘The Great War’ - which for Britain began on 4th August, 1914.
+Here we also gather together commemorations for the centenary of the outbreak of World War 1 - ‘The Great War’ - which for Britain began on 4th August, 1914.

 Pete Cox and friends have been researching and visiting the resting places or memorials to those ‘local lads’ who ‘failed to return’ from the conflict.
 These are being remembered in issues of Clarborough & Welham Newsletter as close as possible to the centenary of their deaths, starting with the Spring 2015 issue.
 See our Newsletter page here...